-While at Clouds in Water, Jeff provided leadership in various ways.
-He help found the children's practice program and taught children in that program for many years.
+While at Clouds in Water, helped found the children's practice program and taught children in that program for many years.
 He served on the board of directors from 2003 to 2006, as both vice-chair and chair, during the two and a half years that Clouds in Water was without a teacher.
-Jeff also served on the Training Council, a group that was responsible for the spiritual leadership of the community, during that time.
+He served on the Training Council, a group that was responsible for the spiritual leadership of the community, during that time.
 He taught a variety of introductory classes on various aspects of Buddhist practice.
 He served as ino from 2007 – 2009.
 As ino he was responsible for coordinating daily meditation and liturgy practice and for organizing and conducting sesshins.

 Elsewhere in Minnesota, Jeff co-led a meditation group at the Minnesota Correctional Facility in Rush City from 2006 – 2009.
 In addition, he continues to serve on the board of the Hokyoji Zen Practice Community, a retreat center started by Katagiri-roshi in southeastern Minnesota, and served as Board Chair there from 2007 – 2009.
 Along with another architect on the board, Jeff is developing an architectural masterplan for Hokyoji.

 After a number of years exploring various Buddhist traditions, John began his formal Zen practice 30 years ago at the Zenshuji Soto Mission temple in Los Angeles.
 At that time his principle teacher was Tozen Akiyama (who subsequently became the head priest at the Milwaukee Zen Center).
 It was from Akiyama Sensei that John learned the power and ordinary practicality of shikan taza, “just sitting”, that is the core of Soto Zen practice.